Come and meet the staff at our school!

 Mrs S Perkin

-Mrs S Brand
+Mrs S Brand (on maternity leave)

-I job share in Foundation with Stephanie Perkin.
 I have worked at St Uny for ten years and have taught in Years 1 and 2 as well as Foundation.
 I was also the school SENCo before Mrs Hilary Palmer took over in September 2016.
 In my spare time I enjoy spending time outside: walking my dog Bruce, cycling, reading and swimming in the sea.
 I am also a keen cook and like sharing the results with my family and friends.
 I would describe myself as a creative person and encourage the children to express their ideas through different forms of art so I am really pleased to now be art co-ordinator at St Uny.

 Miss L Thomas